Florida Keys Hidden Beaches: Escape The Crowds At These Secret Spots

 Dry Tortugas National Park

-Located about 70 miles of Key West, the 100-square mile Dry Tortugas National Park is a secret beach getaway in Florida and only accessible by seaplane or boat.
+Located about 70 miles from Key West, the 100-square mile Dry Tortugas National Park is a secret beach getaway in Florida and only accessible by seaplane or boat.
 It is famous for the Fort Jefferson fortress and known as one of the best places to snorkel and scuba dive in Florida.
 Guided tours are also available to learn more about the location and its rich history.

 Dry Tortugas National park beach Fort Jefferson